Changing the basis for the property tax calculation

-If you believe that the estimated market value for residential properties (property value) has been calculated using inaccurate information (primary area, year of construction, etc.) or that the tax value of your property is too high relative to the actual market value, in the case of property tax assessed in 2020, you must alter the basis yourself by submitting a correction for the 2018 income year.
-You can make changes yourself for up to three years after the deadline for submitting your tax return for the income year you wish to change, i.e. normally by 30 April 2022.
-In the same way you can submit a correction if you wish to change the residential information i.e. the basis for the determination of the income year 2017.
-For the incomeyear 2016, you can change yourself up to and including 30 April 2020.
+If you believe that the estimated market value for residential properties (property value) has been calculated using inaccurate information (primary area, year of construction, etc.) or that the tax value of your property is too high relative to the actual market value, in the case of property tax assessed in 2021, you must alter the basis yourself by submitting a correction for the 2019 income year.
+You can make changes yourself for up to three years after the deadline for submitting your tax return for the income year you wish to change, i.e. normally by 30 April 2023.
+In the same way you can submit a correction if you wish to change the residential information i.e. the basis for the determination of the income year 2018.
+For the income year 2018, you can change yourself up to and including 30 April 2022.
 After this date, you must send a request for change to the Norwegian Tax Administration.

 Any changes you make may be checked by the tax authorities.
 You'll receive separate notification of this in such a case.
-If you wish to change estimated market value for residential properties/tax value for 2015, you must do this by submitting a request for amendment to the Norwegian Tax Administration.
+If you wish to change estimated market value for residential properties/tax value for 2017 or earlier, you must do this by submitting a request for amendment to the Norwegian Tax Administration.

 You must pay the property tax by the due date even if you have altered the information in your tax return.